2 Days tour from Casablanca to Marrakech

-in this Marrakech 2 Days Trip From Casablanca We will explore the cultural and historical area of the most touristic city in Morocco, the Red City Marrakech.
+In this 2 Days tour from Casablanca to Marrakech, We will explore the cultural and historical area of the most tourist city in Morocco, the Red City Marrakech.
 Places to discover Menara Garden, Bahia Palace, Koutoubia Mosque, Jamaa El Fna, Majorelle Gardens, Souk, and the Medina of Marrakech, It is the most popular city in Morocco, and it is the fourth largest city in the country.
 It also contains a variety of historical sites and modern areas, which includes two regions. it is distinguished by its interlocking passageways and its shops full of character, then we will back to Casablanca.

 + Starting Location: Casablanca

 + Ending Location: Casablanca

 2 Days trip from Casablanca to Marrakech Highlights:

 + Drive to Marrakech with transport: car of 4×4/Minibus